3.4 miles NE of Lyme Regis

 Sleeps 2 | dog friendly

-Shepherd's Hut in Dorset: A bespoke shepherd's hut with charming, colourful interiors and an unspoilt view of the gentle rolling hills in Dorset.
-A scenic escape to natures paradise.
+Shepherd's Hut in Dorset with a hot tub: A bespoke shepherd's hut with charming, colourful interiors and an unspoilt view of the gentle rolling hills in Dorset.
+A scenic escape to natures paradise, with all the comforts and luxuries you could ever desire.

 The captivating interior of this unique hideaway is a colourful haven.
 With a cosy bed to rest your head after the day's adventures and a kitchen with all the necessities to cook up that well deserved weekend brunch, you will find everything you need for a comfortable stay.
 There's even a wood burner to cosy up by after a chilly winters stroll.
 This little haven sets the perfect ambience for a romantic retreat off the well-worn-path.